cdorella/fspt2-volunteer-sign-up-project/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `yarn migrate` in the main folder of this repository, in a new terminal window.
-This will create the 5 tables you need for this project in your database (events, tasks, volunteers, event_tasks, tasks_volunteers).
+This will create the database and the 5 tables you need for this project in your database (events, tasks, volunteers, event_tasks, tasks_volunteers).

 ### Run Your Development Servers